 In the Jump interface, the Jump Item's details pane displays the status of any authorization requests as either pending, approved, approved only for a different user, or denied.
 When an approver responds to a request, a pop-up notification appears on the requestor's screen alerting them that access has been either approved or denied.
 If the requestor has a configured email address, an email notification is also sent to the requestor.

 When a user Jumps to a Jump Item which has been approved for access, a notification alerts the user to any comments left by the approver.

 When approval has been granted to a Jump Item, that Jump Item becomes available either to any user who can see and request access to that Jump Item or only to the user who requested access.
 This is determined by the Jump Policy.

-While multiple requests may be sent for different times, the requested access times cannot overlap.
+Multiple requests may be sent for different times.
+The requested access times can overlap if the Jump approval request is for the Requestor Only.
+Access time cannot overlap if the approval is for Anyone Permitted to Request.
 If a request is denied, then a second request may be sent for the same time.

 Revoke an Access Approval Request